 Streamers are also benefiting from esports, even when they’re not pros or on a team.
 Just as aficionados of traditional sports can become commentators who call the action, esports competitions have announcers and analysts on various streams.
 Lucky streamers with a lot of talent might even find themselves calling the official action, such as the Hearthstone Regional Championships or the League of Legends World Championship.
 Others can find themselves at esports events getting to try out the newest updates and tell the world about them.
 Solo players who’ve gotten skilled at music games, for example, sometimes find themselves performing beside their favorite bands, leading to possibilities outside of the game.

 Amateur esports players aren’t left out of the earning potential.
 Pros and amateurs both, as well as commentators and solo players, can earn sponsorships from a huge variety of companies.
-Video games take a lot of components to play, and every hardware company in the world wants you to use their processor, their graphics card, their mouse, their headset, even their apps.
+Video games take a lot of components to play, and every hardware company in the world wants you to use their processor, their graphics card, their mouse, their headset, even apps.
 Developers of new esports games want their games played.
 As a result, money isn’t the only way to earn from esports.
 Getting to test or own cutting-edge software is common, and specialized accessories for many games are sent out to well-known players and commentators to get some free publicity.

 If playing esports professionally were so easy, everyone would do it.
 No one should go in with the expectation that they can get paid to play, earn a scholarship, or find sponsors.
-However, esports are considered sports for a reason: they offer many of the same benefits as traditional sports, even when played casually.
+However, esports is considered sports for a reason: they offer many of the same benefits as traditional sports, even when played casually.

-Most esport games are free, and only require fast, reliable Internet for players to join in.
+Most eSport games are free, and only require fast, reliable Internet for players to join in.
 Finding the best Internet in your area isn’t a game, but it is just as simple.
 With just your zip code, our comparison site can tell you who provides service in your area and what their plans cost.
-Whether you’re a competitive World of Warcraft raider, a sponsored Hearthstone player, on your school’s Rocket League team or simply a casual League of Legends player, you want to play your best, and that means having the best Internet service you can get!
+Whether you’re a competitive World of Warcraft raider, a sponsored Hearthstone player, on your school’s Rocket League team, or simply a casual League of Legends player, you want to play your best, and that means having the best Internet service you can get!